-- 1. Fill the Cal Cup with the lowest pH buffer you intend to use for calibration. - 2.
-Follow the Calibration Wizard in the software or on the Con TROLL® PRO. - 3.
-In the pH Calibration Wizard, specify how many calibration points you intend to use, and the solution for each.
+- 4. In the pH Calibration Wizard, specify how many calibration points you intend to use, and the solution for each.
 Click Next and follow the wizard to perform a 2- or 3-point calibration.
-Be sure to rinse the Cal Cup and sensors between solutions. - 4.
-At the end of the Wizard, click Finish to write the newly calculated calibration coefficients to the sensor.
-The pH/ORP sensor is now calibrated and ready to use.
+Be sure to rinse the Cal Cup and sensors between solutions. - At the end of the Wizard, click Finish to write the newly calculated calibration coefficients to the sensor.
+The pH sensor is now calibrated and ready to use.

 If the instrument will be used in a day or so, leave the sensors installed.
 Remove the Cal Cup and rinse it and the sensors.
 Add about 50-100 mL of tap water to the Cal Cup.
-Return the probe to the Cal Cup for transport.
-For longer storage, see Sensor Handling and Storage below.
+Return the probe to the Cal Cup for transport to the field site.